DefRuivo/spring-rest-test/README.md

-# Zup's Spring Test
+# Spring Test

-> The focus of this project is to learn a new framework and getter a better skill with Java, i will be using the test i received from the company Zup.
+> The focus of this project is to learn a new framework and getter a better skill with Java

 # The Challenge